 4 Signs a Patron Is Intoxicated & When to Cut Them Off

 TABC certification plays a very important role in protecting people’s lives.
 Part of being TABC certified to sell or serve alcohol is knowing how to recognize your customers have had enough and what to do about it.
 Cutting off intoxicated patrons can not only save their life, but the lives of people they may come in contact with.
-But how do you know if someone is intoxicated?
+But do you know these common signs of intoxication?

 1. Slurred Speech